bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Taking advantage of another trail partway down the moraine, I quickly descended and met her at the headwall.
 We made our way to the trail on the south side of the valley.
 Like the north trail, the south trail cuts into a scree slope.
 However, it's more interesting as it passes a waterfall and shallow caves.
 The features are accessible and worth checking out.

 We were soon back on the maintained trail, in time to watch a black bear travel high up a rocky slope.
 We've seen bears aplenty in meadows, so it was an unusual sight to see one above us on rocks.
-The bear was descending and going deeper into the valley, seemingly heading to the headwall.
+The bear was descending, dropping into the valley, seemingly heading to the headwall.
 Fortunately, we were headed the other way, back to the parking lot.

 KML and GPX Tracks